sadhanaavasarala/learning-library/LabGuide300.md

 ![](images/300/step17.png)

 - Save and Execute the Build.
-Note you will get a pop-up from your praramaterized build to confirm the MYSQL_IP.
+Note you will get a pop-up from your parameterized build to confirm the MYSQL_IP.
 Leave the default value in place.

 ![](images/300/step19.png)